zammad/zammad-admin-documentation/manage/trigger/how-do-they-work.rst

    This allows you to help your agents with specific information if needed.
    (e.g. automated changes a trigger applied to the ticket)
-* set *static* or *relative* times for date or date-time fields
+* set *static* or *relative* times for date or date-time fields Sometimes you might want to handle specific postpones automatically for the agent or customer.
+Using relative (or even static) times will greatly support you on this path.

 .. note::
    In order to send emails with Triggers, you need to configure an email